-F. The faculty member will be notified by the President regarding recommendation of promotion informed as to how they may improve and increase their application for promotion in the future.
+F. The faculty member will be notified by the President regarding recommendation of will be informed as to how they may improve and increase their application for promotion in the future.

-G. Faculty denied promotions remain in their current rank, and, if applicable, such faculty will be
+G. Faculty denied promotions remain in their current rank, and, if applicable, such faculty